The Perfect 10-Days in Portugal Itinerary (Without a Car)

 You could easily spend weeks exploring this amazing country, but since my audience (that's you!) typically doesn't have weeks to spend on one trip, I'm giving you suggestions for a 10 day Portugal itinerary.
 In 10 days you can see a lot of the highlights, including Lisbon, Sintra, Porto, the Douro Valley, and more.

-10 days in Portugal: My itinerary
+10 days in Portugal: My perfect itinerary

 I opted not to rent a car in Portugal.
 I don't really love driving alone in countries I've never been to before, plus it seemed pretty easy to get everywhere I wanted to go in Portugal without a car – and it was.